hhvm/user-documentation/guides/hack/20-types/02-type-system.md

 ## `this`

+`this` can only be used as a *return type* annotation on a *method of a class*. `this` signifies that the method returns an object of the same class on which the method is defined.

+The primary purpose of return `this` is to allow chaining of method calls on the instance of the class itself or its subclasses.

+@@ type-system-examples/this-chaining.php @@

-`this` means that a class method returns an object of the same class as the calling method.
+`this` on a `static` method means that a class method returns an object of the same class as the calling method.
 You can use it to return an instance of an object from a `static` class method where you are returning something like `new static()`.

-@@ type-system-examples/this.php @@
+@@ type-system-examples/this-static.php @@

 ## `num`